eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     #include "ddsc/dds.h"
     #include "HelloWorldData.h"

-Like with the reader in ``subscriber.c``, we need a participant and a topic to create a writer.
-We also need to use the same topic name as the one specified in ``subscriber.c``.
+Like the reader in ``subscriber.c``, we need a participant and a topic to create a writer.
+We must also use the same topic name specified in ``subscriber.c``.

 .. code-block:: C